KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Going Further.md

-## Customizing the standard configuration
+## How to customize the standard configuration

-You can easily inject your own custom services into KeyboardKit and replace the standard behavior.
+You can easily customize the standard configuration, by replacing the standard services with your own custom implementations.

 For instance, say that you have a custom action handler: